1972 Aldershot bombing: The bombing

 The target of the Official IRA bomb was the headquarters of the 16th Parachute Brigade, elements of which had been involved in the Bloody Sunday shootings.
 Despite warnings, the 'open' garrison meant there was no security or controlled access to the camp.

 A hired Ford Cortina car containing a 280 lb time bomb was left in the car park, deliberately positioned outside the officer's mess.
 The bomb exploded at 12:40 pm on 22 February, destroying the officer's mess and wrecking several nearby Army office buildings.

 The soldiers who were the intended targets were not present, as the regiment itself was stationed abroad and most staff officers were in their offices rather than the mess.
-Nonetheless, seven civilian staff were killed –five female staff who were leaving the premises, a gardener, and Father Gerard Weston, a Roman Catholic padre from the Royal Army Chaplains' Department.
+Nonetheless, seven civilian staff were killed –five female staff who were leaving the premises, a gardener, and Father Gerard Weston, a Roman Catholic priest from the Royal Army Chaplains' Department.
 Nineteen people were also wounded by the explosion.
 Aside from the priest Weston (38), the others who died during the attack were the gardener John Haslar (58), and civilians working in the Mess at the time, Jill Mansfield (34), Thelma Bosley (44), Margaret Grant (32), Sheri Munton (20) and Joan Lunn (39).

 On 23 February, the Official IRA issued a statement claiming that it had carried out the attack in revenge for Bloody Sunday.
 It added: "Any civilian casualties would be very much regretted as our target was the officers responsible for the Derry outrages".
 The Official IRA also said that the bombing would be the first of many such attacks on the headquarters of British Army regiments serving in Northern Ireland.